-There may be little worse than a burn or scald accident involving a child in your home, especially if it could have been prevented.
+There may be little worse than burns and scalds involving kids in your home, especially if it could have been prevented.
 It would be even worse were the accident to happen to one of your children’s friends, and you were sued as a result.
 Below are some ways you can make your home safer, and hopefully avoid any burn or scald-related claims on your homeowners insurance in Maine.

 According to KidSafe USA, spilled hot food, or liquid and steam, account for the majority of scalds.
 Scalds are more common among younger children around one year of age, whereas older children tend to get contact burns, for example caused by playing with matches.
 KidSafe also notes that almost 20% of US burn cases involve children under five.